raspberrypilearning/blockscad-coder-keyring/en/step_4.md

 	![screenshot](images/coder-same-place.png)

-	You need to move the "0" along so that it comes after the "C".
+	You need to move the "0" along the X axis so that it comes after the "C".

 [[[generic-blockscad-axes]]]